Squarepoint Ops LLC Sells 24,987 Shares of Deckers Outdoor Co. (NYSE:DECK)

 Squarepoint Ops LLC decreased its holdings in Deckers Outdoor Co.
 (NYSE:DECK) by 53.6% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 21,600 shares of the textile maker’s stock after selling 24,987 shares during the period.
 Squarepoint Ops LLC owned 0.08% of Deckers Outdoor worth $4,752,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also added to or reduced their stakes in DECK.
-Private Advisor Group LLC bought a new position in shares of Deckers Outdoor in the second quarter worth about $27,000.
+Several other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+Private Advisor Group LLC bought a new position in Deckers Outdoor during the second quarter valued at approximately $27,000.
 Harvest Fund Management Co.
-Ltd boosted its stake in shares of Deckers Outdoor by 36.6% in the third quarter.
+Ltd boosted its stake in Deckers Outdoor by 36.6% during the third quarter.
 Harvest Fund Management Co.
-Ltd now owns 183 shares of the textile maker’s stock worth $43,000 after acquiring an additional 49 shares during the period.
+Ltd now owns 183 shares of the textile maker’s stock valued at $43,000 after buying an additional 49 shares during the last quarter.
 Summit X LLC bought a new position in Deckers Outdoor during the third quarter valued at approximately $44,000.
 Smithfield Trust Co. boosted its stake in Deckers Outdoor by 29.1% during the third quarter.
 Smithfield Trust Co. now owns 231 shares of the textile maker’s stock valued at $51,000 after buying an additional 52 shares during the last quarter.
 Finally, Freestone Capital Holdings LLC bought a new position in Deckers Outdoor during the third quarter valued at approximately $55,000.
 86.29% of the stock is owned by hedge funds and other institutional investors.

 Shares of NYSE:DECK opened at $291.64 on Friday.
 Deckers Outdoor Co. has a 12-month low of $78.70 and a 12-month high of $301.94.
 The business’s fifty day simple moving average is $261.20 and its 200-day simple moving average is $220.98.
 The company has a market capitalization of $8.19 billion, a PE ratio of 26.49, a P/E/G ratio of 1.29 and a beta of 0.84.
 The company has a current ratio of 2.98, a quick ratio of 2.02 and a debt-to-equity ratio of 0.02.

 A number of brokerages recently commented on DECK.
 UBS Group increased their price target on Deckers Outdoor from $260.00 to $345.00 and gave the company a “buy” rating in a research note on Friday, November 6th.
-Jefferies Financial Group increased their price target on Deckers Outdoor from $315.00 to $346.00 and gave the company a “buy” rating in a research note on Tuesday.
-Pivotal Research increased their price target on Deckers Outdoor from $285.00 to $300.00 and gave the company a “buy” rating in a research note on Friday, October 30th.
+BNP Paribas raised Deckers Outdoor from a “neutral” rating to an “outperform” rating and set a $295.00 price objective for the company in a research note on Monday, October 12th.
 Telsey Advisory Group raised their price objective on Deckers Outdoor from $240.00 to $275.00 and gave the company an “outperform” rating in a research note on Monday, October 26th.
-Finally, Exane BNP Paribas raised Deckers Outdoor from a “neutral” rating to an “outperform” rating in a research note on Monday, October 12th.
+Jefferies Financial Group raised their price objective on Deckers Outdoor from $315.00 to $346.00 and gave the company a “buy” rating in a research note on Tuesday.
+Finally, Robert W. Baird raised their price objective on Deckers Outdoor from $240.00 to $325.00 in a research note on Friday, October 30th.
 Three investment analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company’s stock.
 The company currently has a consensus rating of “Buy” and a consensus target price of $254.39.

-In other news, SVP Thomas Garcia sold 2,247 shares of the firm’s stock in a transaction on Friday, October 16th.
-The stock was sold at an average price of $264.00, for a total value of $593,208.00.
-Following the completion of the sale, the senior vice president now owns 14,236 shares of the company’s stock, valued at approximately $3,758,304.
+In other news, COO David E. Lafitte sold 15,000 shares of the firm’s stock in a transaction on Thursday, November 19th.
+The stock was sold at an average price of $250.72, for a total value of $3,760,800.00.
+Following the completion of the sale, the chief operating officer now owns 42,386 shares of the company’s stock, valued at approximately $10,627,017.92.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Andrea O’donnell sold 4,325 shares of the firm’s stock in a transaction on Tuesday, October 13th.
-The stock was sold at an average price of $251.13, for a total value of $1,086,137.25.
-Following the completion of the sale, the insider now directly owns 20,479 shares of the company’s stock, valued at approximately $5,142,891.27.
+Also, CEO David Powers sold 34,045 shares of the firm’s stock in a transaction on Friday, November 6th.
+The stock was sold at an average price of $271.36, for a total value of $9,238,451.20.
+Following the completion of the sale, the chief executive officer now directly owns 113,481 shares of the company’s stock, valued at approximately $30,794,204.16.
 The disclosure for this sale can be found here.
-Insiders sold a total of 57,617 shares of company stock worth $15,185,641 over the last quarter.
-Company insiders own 1.33% of the company’s stock.
+Insiders sold a total of 57,617 shares of company stock valued at $15,185,641 in the last three months.
+Insiders own 1.33% of the company’s stock.

 About Deckers Outdoor